easydatawarehousing/ruby_measure_responsetime/README.md

 - These scripts are meant to explore the differences between Ruby versions, not test the end-2-end performance of for instance a website.
-  In the real world there are many more factors influencing total reponse time, mainly network latency, but also things like proxy servers and load balancers
+  In the real world there are many more factors influencing total reponse time, mainly network latency, but also things like proxy servers or load balancers
 - These scripts are __not__ emulating a full webbrowser page load (so including js/css/images), just some html requests to see differences between Ruby versions
 - The test application is bombarded by requests.
 In reality application server traffic is much more irregular, giving Ruby the time to do garbage collection.
-  It is possible to simulate this by adding some random sleep time to `measure_run` method
+  It is possible to simulate this by adding some random sleep time to `measure_run` method between each http call
-- If the tested application spends al lot of time in C functions (for instance decrypting cookies) the effect of using JIT is less pronounced.
+- If the tested application spends al lot of time in C functions (for instance decrypting cookies or using sqlite) the effect of using JIT is less pronounced.
   The Rodauth test application shows this a bit
 - Average response time is not a very useful statistic.
 It can hide a lot of things.
-  Slow response count and median response time are more useful.
-  But it does depend on the type of application
+  Slow response count and median response time are more useful, but it does depend on the type of application
 - Generated plots sometimes show a lot of 'noise': dots all over the place and outside the main lines around the median.
-Each plot contains 250 thousand or more dots, the vast majority around the median and overlapping each other.
+Each plot contains 250 thousand or more dots, the vast majority of dots is around the median, overlapping each other.
   The thousand or so dots you can see individually do not mean that much!

 ## Improvements/ideas